Skip to main content

 Advanced: Build a stream-to-stream transformation pipeline

 A powerful architectural pattern for Records is creating data pipelines that move and transform data between streams.
 This separates raw data ingestion from creating clean, standardized datasets for consumption.
-You’ll build a three-stage pipeline: ingest raw data to a staging stream, transform it using a Hosted REST Extractor, and consume the standardized data from an archive stream.
+You’ll build a three-stage pipeline: ingest raw data to a source stream, transform it using a Hosted REST Extractor, and consume the standardized data from a destination stream.

 The DataStaging stream template is planned for a future release.
 Until then, you can use the ImmutableTestStream template to test and implement this pattern.